Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Preliminaries

 \subsection{The unfolding operator}

-We recall the unfolding operator which was first used to more easily define two scale convergence \cite{CioDamGri08}\cite{Vis06}\cite{Vis07}.
-While we do not need two scale convergence in this paper, it is still a nice tool to encode the usual change of variable used in homogenization problems.
+We recall the unfolding operator, which was first used to pass to the limit in periodic homogenization problems by rendering the microscopic scale to behave macroscopically.
+Two scale convergence was shown to be characterized as $L^p$ convergence on the product space through the unfolding operator \cite{CioDamGri08}\cite{Vis06}\cite{Vis07}.
+While we do not need two scale convergence in this paper, the unfolding operator provides here a useful tool to encode the usual change of variable used in homogenization problems.

 \begin{definition} For $\delta >0$, let